steelbrain/pundle/README.md

 ## Post-initial demo goals

-- Chunk minifers for HTML / CSS
+- Chunk minifers for HTML
 - Make tool to analyze cost of imports in app
 - Fork browser field resolver, it's so wasteful of fs
 - SSR